 Nebuchadnezzar, on the other hand, was not a praying or worshiping man, and, thus, he had to continually seek other people to tell him what to do.
 He had all the power and all the influence of an emperor, and yet he had no peace, no joy and no answers from the Lord.

 Praying the Scriptures

-I learned long ago that if I wanted anything at all to be accomplished in my life, it must be brought before the Lord in prayer.
-I also learned, however, that there is an appropriate way to pray and an appropriate time to pray laid out for us in Scripture.
-When I followed the Lord’s prescribed instructions, tremendous results occurred.
-When I didn’t, everything would fall apart!
-Again, God makes the rules; our duty is simply to follow them.
+I learned long ago that if I wanted anything at all to be accomplished in my life, it must first be brought before the Lord in prayer.
+I also learned, however, that there is an appropriate way to pray and an appropriate time to pray.
+When I followed the Lord’s prescribed instructions, tremendous results would occur.
+When I did things my own way, everything would fall apart!

-Also, when you go into your prayer closet, always be sure to have your Bible handy.
+Also, when you go into your prayer closet to worship, always have your Bible handy.
 Then, you not only can pray the Scriptures, but the Lord can also speak His will back to you through the Scriptures.

 Some personal prayers that have ministered to me over the years are: